guinetn/basecamp/assets/books/security/vpn.md

 Provides a *direct connection between remote clients and a server* in a way that hides data as it’s transferred across an insecure network
 Has a dedicated subnet and VLAN accessible only from VPC's client.

+Use a VPN to...
+- Security: have an extra-secure Internet connection.
+Hackers protection on public wi-fi and unsecured networks
+- Privacy: more online privacy and stop spying and tracking.
+Prevent gov/isp/advertisers from tracking me
+- Access: get around Internet restrictions, geo-location blocks and filters: netflix...

+Use a VPN service for high-speed bandwidth, usability, a secure connection, private access to blocked sites, and the ability to choose the country and city where you appear to be.

 |||
 |---|---|
 |SSH and SCP|protect data transferred through remote connections |